-- 70 et al. 2018) applied a Simple Modified Particle Swarm Optimization (SMPSO) to minimize the cost of water distribution networks.
-SMPSO then used a novel factor to decrease the inertia weight of the algorithm in proportion with simulation time to facilitate both global and local search.
-Literature review shows that stochastic models, particularly the GA types, give better results than linear and non-linear optimization models (Pandit and Crittenden 2012). - 75 Objective function is important in optimizing the design of distribution systems.
+Objective function is important in optimizing the design of distribution systems.
 The main negative aspect of the single-objective constrained formulation is that it does not effectively set up a trade-off between cost and reliability/robustness of a design (Todini 2000).
-Reliability can be considered as the ability of providing an adequate supply under both usual and unusual conditions (Farmani, Savic et al. 2005), including demand uncertainty, pipe failure, etc. One of the most used reliability criteria is the concept of resilience index suggested by (Todini 2000), which - 80 is a measure of the ability of the network to handle failures and is related indirectly to system reliability.
+Reliability can be considered as the ability of providing an adequate supply under both usual and unusual conditions (Farmani, Savic et al. 2005), including demand uncertainty, pipe failure, etc. One of the most used reliability criteria is the concept of resilience index suggested by Todini 2000, which is a measure of the ability of the network to handle failures and is related indirectly to system reliability.
 Several suggestions were made to modify the resilience index introduced by Todini (Prasad and Park 2004, Farmani, Savic et al. 2005, Jayaram and Srinivasan 2008, Reca, Martinez et al. 2008, Raad, Sinske et al. 2010, Baños, Reca et al. 2011, Greco, Di Nardo et al. 2012, Pandit and Crittenden 2012).

-Subsequently, a genetic algorithm technique is used in this research as a part of GANetXL(Savić, Bicik et al. 2011). .
+Subsequently, a genetic algorithm technique was used in this research as a part of GANetXL(Savić, Bicik et al. 2011).

-- 85 GANetXL is used as the optimization tool in this research.
+GANetXL was used as the optimization tool in this research.
 GANetXL has been developed by the Center for Water System of University of Exeter as an add-on in Microsoft Excel (Miri and Afshar 2014, Peirovi, Moghaddam et al. 2020).
 It is a common optimization tool with spreadsheet-based interface for solving both single-objective and multiobjective optimization problems (Savić, Bicik et al. 2011).
 The primary advantage of GANetXL is its capability of easy integration with EPANET via Visual Basic.
-GANetXL incorporates GA for single-objective and NSGA-II for - 90 multi-objective optimizations (Deb, Pratap et al. 2002).
+GANetXL incorporates GA for single-objective and NSGA-II for multi-objective optimizations (Deb, Pratap et al. 2002).
 In addition, it has the capability to apply penalty functions.
 GANetXL is well suited for solving multi-objective optimization problems (Mala-Jetmarova, Barton et al. 2014).
-There are a few applications of GANetXL in water systems, which include the development of a model for optimal management of groundwater contamination (Farmani, Savic et al. 2005, Farmani, Henriksen et al. 2009) and multiobjective optimization of water distribution systems (Piratla and Ariaratnam 2012, Mala-Jetmarova, Barton et al. 2015, - 95 Piratla 2016).
-GANetXL is used to optimize two benchmark networks from literature (Two-loop and Hanoi water networks) in two different conditions including single-objective (cost) and two-objective (cost and reliability criteria) optimizations.
-Afterwards, the solutions obtained, as well as the performance of the proposed Resilience Index, Network Resilience, Modified Resilience Index and Minimum Surplus Head Index are discussed.
-Finally, as the results obtained for the benchmark networks are satisfactory, GANetXL is used to design a real-life water network in - 100 Iran in which there are more hydraulic constraints compared with the benchmark networks Thus, it is necessary to mention that quality issues were not addressed in this paper.
+There are a few applications of GANetXL in water systems, which include the development of a model for optimal management of groundwater contamination (Farmani, Savic et al. 2005, Farmani, Henriksen et al. 2009) and multiobjective optimization of water distribution systems (Piratla and Ariaratnam 2012, Mala-Jetmarova, Barton et al. 2015, Piratla 2016).
+GANetXL was used to optimize two benchmark networks from literature (Two-loop and Hanoi water networks) in two different conditions including single-objective (cost) and two-objective (cost and reliability criteria) optimizations.
+Afterwards, the solutions obtained, as well as the performance of the proposed Resilience Index, Network Resilience, Modified Resilience Index and Minimum Surplus Head Index was discussed.
+Finally, as the results obtained for the benchmark networks were satisfactory, GANetXL was used to design a real-life water network in Iran in which there are more hydraulic constraints compared with the benchmark networks Thus, it is necessary to mention that quality issues were not addressed in this paper.